muzaffarhamzah/Getting-and-cleaning-data/README.md

 ## Getting-and-Cleaning-Data
-You only have to perform R script "run.analysis.R".
+You have to perform R script "run.analysis.R".
 General setup such as creating directory, downloading, unzipping data files have been included in the script.

 ### About source data
 The source data to be analysed was used for Human Activity Recognition Using Smartphones Data Set.
 A full description is available at the site where the data was obtained: